faithanalog/faithanalog.github.io/_posts/2020-02-04-mirroring-youtube-playlists.md

-(PMVs), which are fan made cuts of My Little Pony video footage over top unrelated songs, have been getting flagged quite a bit, [even when the song has obviously explicit lyrics.](https://youtu.be/rl2MUeiOngg)
+(PMVs), which are fan made cuts of My Little Pony video footage over top unrelated songs, have been getting flagged quite a bit, [even when the song has obviously explicit lyrics.](https://youtu.be/rl2MUeiOngg) (EDIT 2020-03-02: this video has since been un-marked as "For Kids", so you'll have to take my word that it was "For Kids" when this post was written.)

 ## The Script